Scalable Web Scraping with Serverless - Part 1

 In Part 2 of this series, we will delve deeper into transforming the HTML data into a more structured format (JSON), which can be used for various analytical purposes.
 We will implement additional Lambda functions to process the HTML data stored in S3, transform it into JSON, and finally store this structured data in a PostgreSQL database.
 This will complete our end-to-end data processing pipeline, showcasing how serverless technologies can be effectively utilized for complex data processing tasks in web scraping.

-Article last update: April 27, 2024
+Article last update: May 13, 2024

 Scraping